 Lisa Coughlin is guest-blogging this week for Amy KR.
 Like Amy, Lisa likes to make things.
 She is currently making doughnuts (not the kind you eat) and writing.
 Lisa is a vocal supporter of Amy's work and is happy to be a part of any mission that makes the world a happier, more wonder-filled place to be.

-for each of us to take our rightful place on the stage of life.
+You told us.
+You showed us!
+Show & Tell is such a splendid way for each of us to take our rightful place on the stage of life.
 I really enjoyed moderating this mission while Miss Amy KR was away.
 Thank you for telling your stories and sharing your pictures.

 For Frisbee Friday, I would like to share this wonderful list:

-15 Reasons Mr. Rogers was the best neighbor ever
+15 Reasons Mr. Rogers was the best neighbor ever.

 May we all practice being model neighbors, like Fred Rogers, building a community filled with everyday magic.
 (ATM= Always Trust Magic)

 Here is the long list of shows (and tells).
 We think they are best viewed with this song from Wilco, so press play and enjoy!